in , , ,

 Among the seven wonders of the globe is the Great Wall.
 It spans China in portions over a somewhat great distance.
 Given its length of almost 21,196 km/13,171 miles, the wall is also known as “Long Wall”.
 It was constructed with earth, bricks and tiles, stones, and wood as well.
 Although the wall was finished in 1644, it took more than 2,000 years.
 Built to guard the nation against attacks from nomads and adversaries and to facilitate the collecting of duty on products carried over the Silk Road, there are more than 20,000 watchtowers along the wall.

-READ ALSO: Top 10 Greatest Awards In The World
+READ ALSO: Top 10 Best Manufacturing Companies In India 2024

 3. Kremlin In Russia